selgik/selgik/README.md

 - 👋 Hi, I’m @selgik
-- 👀 I’m interested in SQL, Tableau, Micro and VBA
+- 👀 I’m interested in SQL, Tableau, VBA/Micro
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on interesting data analysis and/or visualization projects!
 - 📫 How to reach me: sylviahk416@gmail.com